 1.D.46 The DNA Nanopore (DnaNP) Family

 Self-assembled DNA nanostructures have been used to create man-made transmembrane channels in lipid bilayers.
-A DNA-tile structure with a subnanometer channel and cholesterol-tags for membrane anchoring has an outer diameter of 5 nm and a molecular weight of 45 kDa, the dimensions of synthetic nanostructure comparable to biological ion channels (Göpfrich et al. 2015).
+A DNA-tile structure with a subnanometer channel and cholesterol-tags for membrane anchoring has an outer diameter of 5 nm and a molecular weight of 45 kDa, the dimensions of synthetic nanostructures comparable to biological ion channels (Göpfrich et al. 2015).
 Because of its simple design, the structure self-assembles within a minute, making its creation scalable for applications in biology.
 Ionic current recordings demonstrate that the tile structures enable ion conduction through lipid bilayers and show gating and voltage-switching behavior.
 DNA-based membrane channels have openings much smaller than that of the archetypical six-helix bundle.
+Phosphorothioate-modified DNA nanopores are able to structurally mimic biological channels for molecular transport across live cell membranes (Lv et al. 2020).
+With its stable structure and small hollow size (<2 nm) as well as its ability to interact with the lipid molecules, this DNA nanopore could insert into cellular plasma membranes.
+This membrane-spanning channel could transport ions and antitumor drugs into neurons and cancer cells, respectively (Lv et al. 2020).

 The structures of DNA channels and their conductance mechanisms were studied by Yoo and Aksimentiev 2015.
 They reported the results of molecular dynamics simulations that characterized the biophysical properties with atomic precision.
 While remaining stable, the local structures of the channels undergo considerable fluctuations, departing from the idealized design.
 The transmembrane ionic current flows both through the central pore of the channel as well as along the DNA walls and through the gaps in the DNA structure.
 They found that conductance depends on the membrane tension, making them suitable for force sensing applications.
 Electro-osmosis governs drug-like molecule transport (Aksimentiev 2015).